 It’s not great quality, but this photo sums up our Oman trip.
 Why?
 Because … it has camels (Boris and Doris to us), a white Toyota truck (very important and we came to love ours like an old friend), a rocky empty landscape (yes, it is a bit like a quarry) and very friendly Omanis (you can’t seem them but we had hours of fun with the 2 guys in this truck.
 We must have overtaken each other ten times, with frantic waving and huge grins every time we did it, which certainly livened up a long drive).

 What do you know?
 8 days of mild adventuring is the perfect amount of adventuring for this mildly adventurous family.
-We were challenged a few times and all the stopping, starting and early mornings for turtles and camels did mean the odd scratchy moment — for example, whose turn it was to sit in the middle of the car (something those with 2 kids won’t have to continually deal with) or who sleeps in a room with who (again, I guess this is something particular to families who rarely fit in one room or suite) or where the air blowers are pointing in the car (yes, this was a thing this holiday) but packing so much in and absorbing such a new type of country and landscape felt like way more than 8 days of holiday.
+We were challenged a few times and all the stopping, starting and early mornings for turtles and camels did mean the odd scratchy moment — for example, whose turn it was to sit in the middle of the car (something those with 2 kids won’t have to continually deal with) or who sleeps in a room with whom (again, I guess this is something particular to families who rarely fit in one room or suite) — even, where the air blowers are pointing in the car (yes, this was a thing this holiday) but packing so much in and absorbing such a new type of country and landscape felt like way more than 8 days of holiday.

 A note on landscapes

 When we first left the bright lights and Westernised Muscat I honestly thought for a moment that we were driving through a quarry and it turns out that, except for the desert, most of our driving was through landscapes that can only be described as quarry-like in that they were rubbly and bare.
-With exceptions — the odd town, a herd of goats, maybe a camel or two, or a pair of donkey — mainly it’s miles of very very little except rocks and rubble.
+With exceptions — the odd town, a herd of goats, maybe a camel or two, or a pair of donkeys — mainly our driving consisted of miles of very very little except rocks and rubble.